groonga/gcs.groonga.org/docs/tutorial/index.md

 Groonga CloudSearch has a command to import example documents for simple search API, because the search API is described before document registration API.
-Use another terminal and execute the command `gcs-import-examples-http`:
+Use another terminal and execute the command `gcs-import-examples`:

-    $ gcs-import-examples-http
+    $ gcs-import-examples

 If you see